3 Options for Restoring Lost Data in G Suite

 |Restore Ability||25 days after Trash is emptied||As long as G Suite account still exists||From every point in time, even after a user’s account has been deleted from G Suite|

 |Restore Type||All or nothing||Manual and time-consuming – export then import and then put back sharing settings||Point-in-time restore of a single email/file or all of them, including Drive folder structure and sharing settings|

 |Restore Location||Somewhere in user’s Gmail or Drive||Export only||Non-destructive in-app restore to the user account of your choice|

 |Restore Initiator||Administrator||Administrator||Administrator, Designated Spanning Assistant Admin, or User|

 |Sharing Settings||Not restored||Not restored||Restorable|

-Read our reviews in the G Suite Marketplace and compare us to other approaches, then try Spanning Backup for G Suite free for 14 days.Start Your Free Trial
+Read our reviews in the G Suite Marketplace to learn more.Start Your Free Trial